luisra/hotspots/README.md

 fisher.test(counts, simulate.p.value = TRUE)
 ```

+## Findings

+We found a significant difference in the number of conflicts per type of event.
+There were significantly less riots when compared to battles or violence against civilians.
+On the other hand, no significant difference between the number of battles and violence against civilians was observed.

+In addition, we discovered a relationship between type of event and country.
+The top five hotspots (per type of event) for violent political conflict in the African continent are given by:

+* Battles: Democratic Republic of Congo, Burundi, Sudan, Uganda, and Kenya
+* Violence against civilians: Zimbabwe, Burundi, Kenya, Sudan, and Uganda
+* Riots: South Africa, Nigeria, Kenya, Ivory Coast, and Zimbabwe

+In terms of battles, the Democratic Republic of Congo, Burundi, Sudan, Uganda, and Kenya accounted for around 52% of the activity.
+In terms of violence against civilians, Zimbabwe, Burundi, Kenya, Sudan, and Uganda accounted for around 56% of the activity.
+Finally, in terms of riots, South Africa, Nigeria, Kenya, Ivory Coast, and Zimbabwe accounted for around 42% of the activity.

 ## References

 [1] Galili, A. T. (2010, February 22).
 Post hoc analysis for Friedman's Test (R code). https://www.r-statistics.com/2010/02/post-hoc-analysis-for-friedmans-test-r-code/